 Just like an obstetrical ultrasound shows pictures of a developing baby, breast implant ultrasound can be used to get a very good picture of the implant shell.
 It can see breaks in the shell, and any silicone gel that is outside of the shell.
-Ultrasound of the breast is much better at looking at the implants than mammography – which is really better for breast cancer detection.
+And it can detect any unusual fluid around a breast implant.
+Ultrasound of the breast is much better at looking at the implants than mammography – which is really designed for breast cancer detection.

 I have saline implants.
 Do I have to do ultrasound screening?

 Since a deflation of a saline implant becomes very obvious in a short time, with loss of implant volume and breast shape, these can usually be detected by the patient.
 Usually, imaging is not needed to make a diagnosis of a ruptured saline implant – most women can tell by looking in a mirror whether the saline breast implant is intact or not.

 Can you check me for other breast problems, like cysts?